 Pros: It’s triple-riveted for superb stability.

 Cons: It’s the most petite paring knife on this list and might be too small for some.

-This high-quality 4.5-inch paring knife features a high-quality German carbon steel serrated blade that’s as tough as it is sharp.
-It’s resistant to rust and tarnish, but the thing that truly sets this paring knife apart is its contoured handle.
+This premium paring knife features a high-quality German carbon steel serrated blade that’s just as precise as it is sharp.
+It’s rust and tarnish resistant, but what truly sets this paring knife apart from other comparable models is its contoured handle.
 Featuring soft rubber inserts, it’s easy to grip even if you’re peeling or slicing juicy ingredients.